 Hours: Wed.-Sat., 10 a.m.-5 p.m.

 It's time for the kids to have some fun (and the grown-ups will enjoy it, too).
-This museum is constructed from reclaimed and recycled materials.
+This unique children’s museum is constructed from reclaimed and recycled materials.
 City Museum is an eclectic mixture of children's playground, funhouse, surrealistic pavilion and architectural marvel.
+Spend an afternoon climbing, exploring and sliding down the ten-story spiral slides or take a ride on a working 1940’s Ferris Wheel… on the roof.

 701 N. 15th St., St. Louis MO 63103, 314-231-2489